 Do I have to submit an application every semester?

-What is my enrollment appointment date/time?
+What is my registration appointment date/time?

-Continuing students are assigned a specific enrollment date and time based on the number of units completed (not including current semester) at MiraCosta College for continuing students.
+Continuing students are assigned a specific registration date and time based on the number of units completed (not including current semester) at MiraCosta College for continuing students.
 New students who have completed testing, orientation and advisement are also assigned a priority date and time.
-Students in special populations such as Veterans, EOPS and DSPS may be assigned an early enrollment date.
+Students in special populations such as Veterans, EOPS and DSPS may be assigned an early registration date.
 Check with the Admissions Offices or the appropriate department for details.